AzaharSK/qt-app-git/qml_interview_QA.md

     * @3 and __nested elements__.

-  The import statement specifies the QML modules used, the root element defines the top-level structure, and nested elements represent the components of the UI.
+  The import statement specifies the QML modules used, the root element defines the top-level structure, root object - There can be only one and nested elements represent the components of the UI.
+  Each component ID must be unique,

+ * Note:
+  QML uses parent-child hierarchy to manage resource allocation, so when the parent is destroyed all children got destroyed load starting from the root object, then the rest of the object tree, when the root destroyed, all destroyed

 ### What is the purpose of the import statement in QML?